 She wore her beloved Annoushka Pearl Drops and Kiki Diamond Hoop Earrings.

-On her wrist, Kate wore her faithful Cartier Ballon Bleu Watch.
+On her wrist, Kate wore her trusty Cartier Ballon Bleu Watch.

 The first stop for the Duke & Duchess in Whitehorse was the MacBride Museum, a fixture in downtown Whitehorse since 1952.
 It showcases Yukon’s history with a focus on the role of Whitehorse in the development of the territory.